Management & Leadership

 I strive always to improve communication and encourage collaboration among my teams and other teams.
 My successful actions include the following items.

-- Meet regularly with the team and over communicate when possible
+- Meet regularly with the team and over-communicate when possible

 - Encourage feedback and set up a suggestion box